The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-In the following, we assume that $X=\CP$ and $D\subset \CP$ is a point, although the definitions and ideas hold in more general settings (see for example the references from above).
+\begin{subsubsection}{Stokes data} In this section, we recall the definition of Stokes data, following mostly \cite{Bir, B, B2, Wasow,Wit}.
+We assume that $X=\CP$ and $D\subset \CP$ is a point, although the definitions and results hold in more general settings (see, for example, the aforementioned references).
 We also fix a holomorphic bundle $E\to \CP$ of $\text{rank}(E)=n$, with a meromorphic connection $\nabla$ with poles along $D$.
-Since $X$ is a curve and $\nabla$ is meromorphic, it is automatically flat.\\
+Since~$X$ is a~curve and $\nabla$ is meromorphic, it is automatically flat.

-If we choose a local holomorphic coordinate $w$ such that $D$ is given by $w=0$, and a local holomorphic trivialization of the bundle $E$ near $D$, then the connection $\nabla$ has the form $\nabla=d+A$, where
+If we choose a local holomorphic coordinate $w$ such that $D$ is given by $w=0$, and a local holomorphic trivialization of the bundle $E$ near $D$, then the connection $\nabla$ has the form $\nabla={\rm d}+A$, where

-and $A_i\in \text{End}(\mathbb{C}^{n})$ for $i=1,2,...,k$.
-We will assume that $k>1$ and that $A_k$ is \textbf{generic} in the sense that it is diagonalizable with distinct eigenvalues.\\
+and $A_i\in \operatorname{End}(\mathbb{C}^{n})$ for $i=1,2,\dots ,k$.
+We will assume that $k>1$ and that $A_k$ is generic in the sense that it is diagonalizable with distinct eigenvalues.

-We will say that $(E,\nabla)$ is \textbf{generic} if the leading coefficient $A_k$ of the connection is generic in some holomorphic coordinate vanishing at $D$ and some holomorphic trivialization.
-It is easy to check that the order of the pole and the fact that the leading coefficient is generic does not depend on the holomorphic coordinate vanishing at $D$ and the holomorphic trivialization. \\
+We will say that $(E,\nabla)$ is generic if the leading coefficient $A_k$ of the connection is generic in some holomorphic coordinate vanishing at $D$ and some holomorphic trivialization.
+It is easy to check that the order of the pole and the fact that the leading coefficient is generic does not depend on the holomorphic coordinate vanishing at $D$ and the holomorphic trivialization.